Gunpowder weapons in the Ming dynasty: Chinese wall theory

 Aside from their immense size, Chinese walls were also structurally different from the ones built in medieval Europe.
 Medieval European walls for castles were mostly constructed of stone interspersed with gravel or rubble filling and bonded by limestone mortar.
 Chinese walls used a variety of different materials depending on the availability of resources and the time period — ranging from stones to bricks to rammed earth.

 Sometimes, different sections of the same wall used different materials and construction techniques — such as one section being made of stones and another section being made of rammed earth.
 By the medieval period, Chinese walls with rammed earthen cores which absorbed the energy of artillery shots were common.
 Walls were constructed using wooden frameworks which were filled with layers of earth tamped down to a highly compact state, and once that was completed the frameworks were removed for use in the next wall section.
 During certain time periods such as the Song Dynasty and later, rammed earth walls were covered with an outer layer of bricks or stone to prevent corrosion, and during the Ming, earthworks were interspersed with stone and rubble.
 Most Chinese walls were also sloped, which better deflected projectile energy, rather than vertical.

 The Chinese Wall Theory essentially rests on a cost benefit hypothesis, where the Ming recognized the highly resistant nature of their walls to structural damage, and could not imagine any affordable development of the guns available to them at the time to be capable of breaching said walls.
 Even as late as the 1490s a Florentine diplomat considered the French claim that "their artillery is capable of creating a breach in a wall of eight feet in thickness" to be ridiculous and the French "braggarts by nature."
+Very rarely did cannons blast breaches in city walls in Chinese warfare.
+This may have been partly due to cultural tradition.
+Famous military commanders such as Sun Tzu and Zheng Zhilong recommended not to directly attack cities and storm their walls.
+Even when direct assaults were made with cannons, it was usually by focusing on the gates rather than the walls.
+There were instances where cannons were used against walled fortifications, such as by Koxinga, but only in the case of small villages.
+During Koxinga's career, there is only one recorded case of capturing a settlement by bombarding its walls: the siege of Taizhou in 1658.
+In 1662, the Dutch found that bombarding the walls of a town in Fujian Province had no effect and they focused on the gates instead just as in Chinese warfare.
+In 1841, a 74-gun British warship bombarded a Chinese coastal fort near Guangzhou and found that it was "almost impervious to the efforts of horizontal fire."
 In fact twentieth century explosive shells had some difficulty creating a breach in tamped earthen walls.